Antonin Personnaz: Later life and legacy

 Personnaz retired in 1919 to 22 rue Lormand in Bayonne, overlooking the Adour river beyond the classical symmetry of the Jardin Leon Bonnat, with its fountain and bronze bust of the artist, and 500 metres from the Musée Bonnat.
 There he continued his association with learned societies and devoted himself to the development of the museum, and on the death of Léon Bonnat, wrote tributes to him and literature on his art.
 In 1931 he loaned Le Pont d'Argenteuil to the Claude Monet retrospective at the Orangerie des Tuileries.
 He continued to make numerous artistic and documentary autochromes of the Basque country, then a remote corner of France.

-On his death after an illness on 31 December 1936, his widow, Clémentine (née Clémentine Pauline Simon, his mistress, whom he married in 1915), delivered a legacy of 142 works to the national museums, including first-rate, mainly Impressionist works by Pissarro, Armand Guillaumin, Degas, Renoir, Toulouse-Lautrec and Degas, which are held at the Musée d’Orsay and at the Musée Bonnat-Helleu.
+On his death after an illness on 31 December 1936, his widow, Clémentine (née Clémentine Pauline Simon, his mistress, whom he married in 1915), delivered a legacy of 142 works to the national museums, including first-rate, mainly Impressionist works by Pissarro, Armand Guillaumin, Degas, Renoir, Vignon,Toulouse-Lautrec and Degas, which are held at the Musée d’Orsay and at the Musée Bonnat-Helleu.
 She donated a large collection of photographs and cameras to the Société française de photographie.
 In 1947 she made a further donation of 44 paintings to the Bonnat museum, under the control of the national museums.
 Since 1986 the Personnaz collection has been administered by the Musée d’Orsay.
 Of note is that his Claude Monet, Le Pont d'Argenteuil was damaged in an act of vandalism in 2007.

 The Musée des Beaux-Arts de Rouen dedicated an exhibition to him as part of the Normandy Impressionist Festival 2020.

 A portrait bust of Personnaz by Paul Paulin is held in the Musée d'Orsay.